stellapln/sausage_runner/README.md

 # Sausage_runner
-openGL 3 Project - Sausage Runner (a Temple run, as an Imac version) created by Louise Paris, Baptiste Mantovani & Stella Poulain
+OpenGL 3 Project - Sausage Runner (a Temple run, as an Imac version) created by Louise Paris, Baptiste Mantovani & Stella Poulain

 ### How to clone it?
 Open you console in your specific directory you want the project to stay.